resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 ### Cart Customization

 Without a doubt, one of the most useful but also more difficult aspects of front-end Shopify development, is in the use of the cart note and cart attribute features.
 They are the only way a shop can collect non-standard information from a customer.
 Any monogrammed handbags, initialed wedding invitations or engraved glass baby bottles will have used the cart note or cart attributes to capture and pass this information through the order process.
 Since a cart note or cart attribute is just a key and value, the value is restricted to a string.
-A string could be a simple name like "Bob" or it could conceivably be a sophisticated Javascript Object like "[{"name": "Joe Blow", "age" : "29", "dob": "1958-01-29"},{"name": "Henrietta Booger", "age" : "19", "dob": "1978-05-21"},..{"name": "Psilly Psilon", "age" : "39", "dob": "1968-06-03"}]".
+A string could be a simple name like "Bob" or it could conceivably be a sophisticated Javascript Object like

+    [{"name": "Joe Blow", "age" : "29", "dob": "1958-01-29"},
+     {"name": "Henrietta Booger", "age" : "19", "dob": "1978-05-21"},
+     ...
+     {"name": "Psilly Psilon", "age" : "39", "dob": "1968-06-03"}]

 In the app, when parsing cart attributes with JSON, it is possible to reconstitute the original object embedded there.
 This pattern of augmenting orders with cart attributes and passing them to apps by WebHook for processing, has made it possible for the Shopify platform to deliver a wide variety of sites with unique features.